How to Start A Blog? – If you’re still wondering, then you’ve landed at the right place.

 Yes, it may be, only if your goal is just to start a blog.

-But if you want to build a strong readership through your writing, help your audience to solve a problem they need help with and want to make enough money to pay your bills, then, there’s one thing you need to have very badly – commitment – to yourself and to your audience.
+But if you want to build a strong readership through your writing, help your audience to solve a problem they need help with and want to make enough money to live your dreams, then, there’s one thing you need to have very badly – commitment – to yourself and to your audience.

 You have to make sure that you create valuable content and maintain consistency.